 You could even offer a special refill price to encourage guests to return with their souvenir cups and get special pricing on soft drink purchases or combos.
-This gives you the opportunity to engage with repeat guests as well as increase your local visibility.
+This gives you the opportunity to engage with repeat FEC guests as well as increase your local visibility.
 Mission Barbeque, a fast serve barbecue establishment, uses an American Heroes cup and every time I return to my local restaurant, they thank me for my partnership in support of our American heroes.
 In fact, just the other day I purchased another special cup to show my support for local EMS with a 9/11 remembrance cup.
 I mean, you can’t really say no, can you?

 2. Offer a ‘Give the Change to Be the Change’ Program.

 As the saying goes, "pennies make dollars" so why not put that into practice?
-You can offer guests the option to round up their spending to the next dollar and give them the option to donate their change to a designated charity.
+You can offer park guests the option to round up their spending to the next dollar and give them the option to donate their change to a designated charity.
 Asking guests if they want to donate their change to help fight juvenile diabetes, for example, gives generous guests a “feel good” boost that they’ve helped someone.
 People who start out feeling positive have more fun in your park.
 Plus, rounding up their change means they don’t have to bother with keeping coins when cash is given.

 3. Promote a partner event.

 Perhaps you want to host school spirit nights without limiting the charitable giving to just one school.
-You could create individual group events where guests who visit identify themselves at admissions as part of a certain school.
+You could create individual group park events where guests who visit identify themselves at admissions as part of a certain school.
 Staff can then allocate the guests’ purchases to the correct school fundraiser.
-This makes it simple to hold several fundraisers simultaneously while allowing guests to pay as they walk in.
+This makes it simple to hold several fundraisers simultaneously while allowing park guests to pay as they walk in.

 You could even offer special promotions or pricing for attendees of the various fundraisers, such as those wearing a school’s colors, a badge or name tag, or some other way to identify themselves as belonging to a group.
 Simple reports at the end of the night would tell you which groups had the most participation and how much should be donated.
 These types of events, in addition to giving back to the community and bringing walk-in traffic during an off-peak evening, also get you increased local word of mouth publicity with schools or organizations promoting the event on your behalf – a win for everyone!

 The obvious choice is to work with a charity or a local company to host a fundraising event.
 But did you know that you have choices with how payments come in for these events?
-While many organizations are happy to host a fundraising event, the challenge is determining if the participants will make some or all of their own purchases or if they need to have an event organizer pay for everything at the end of the event.
-Your facility management software should help you manage either of these scenarios without the headache.
+While many organizations are happy to host a fundraising event, the challenge is determining if the participants will make some or all of their own purchases or if they need to have an FEC event organizer pay for everything at the end of the event.
+Your park management software should help you manage either of these scenarios without the headache.